AnteDujic/pands-project2021/README.md

 ### CORRELATION HEAT MAP

 A correlation heatmap uses colored cells to show a 2D correlation matrix (table) between two discrete dimensions or event types.
-They show in a glance which variables are correlated and to what degree.
+They show which variables are correlated and to what degree.

 *CODE:*
 ```python